LinkedIn has 500 m users, and 40% of them use it daily.

 |You can also segment your connections on LinkedIn by tagging them.

-Then, design a useful and relevant piece of content for each group (a whitepaper, eBook, webinar, etc.) and send out.
+Then, design a useful and relevant piece of content for each group (a whitepaper, eBook, webinar, etc.) and send it out.

 The primary aim of this tactic is to establish you as an expert in your niche and nurture relationships with your base of connections.